smoother than that first margarita

 The cruise lines are a “middle man.”
 They’re not connecting you with the actual insurance company out of the kindness in their hearts.
 They’re getting paid.
 That extra cost is passed to you.

 We wanted to see what a typical cruise insurance plan would cost.
-We got free quotes from three of the most trusted cruise insurance providers out there (Allianz, Travel Guard, and Travelex).
+Using InsureMyTrip, we got free quotes from three of the most trusted cruise insurance providers out there (seen above).
 We compared these to what we’d pay if purchased directly from Carnival, Royal Caribbean and other cruise lines.